24 Ways Employers Can Manage Stress at Work in 2023

 Physical activity is one of the best ways to reduce stress.
 You could encourage employees to increase their physical activity by starting a walking club, providing employee discounts to health clubs, or bringing in fitness professionals for guest classes.

-Discussion groups where employees can share techniques with each other are helpful.
+Discussion groups where employees can share techniques or strategies for managing stress are helpful.
 For example, groups that focus on coping with domestic stress (e.g. parenting, raising teens, etc).

 Remember, unless the root causes of stress in the organization are addressed, the effects of stress reduction techniques will be short lived.

-Stress at Work Caused by Lack of Growth Opportunities
+Workplace Stress Caused by Lack of Growth Opportunities

 19) Employees need realistic opportunities to grow, advance and be promoted